magento/devdocs/src/cloud/project/user-admin.md

 ## Manage users from the Project Web UI {#cloud-user-webinterface}

 You can add project-level and environment-level users from the Project Web UI, and use the _Edit_ feature to modify permissions for an existing user.
+After you add a user, the user receives an email inviting them to join the {{site.data.var.ece}} project with instructions for account registration and email verification.

+{:.procedure}
-### Open the Project Web UI
+Access the Project Web UI to add users:

 1. Log in to [your {{site.data.var.ece}} account][].